First steps

 Note

 Only the contact’s data (fields + additional fields) and the parameters from an event that triggered a workflow with a webhook can be sent through a webhook.
+In most cases, data transfer in webhooks is configured in JSON format, but XML and text formats are also available.

-- Click the New workflow button.
+- Go to Automation → Workflows and click the New workflow button.

 - Click the Create webhook button on the Settings panel on the right side.

 Use this request type when you want to request data on an external resource using the link to use the data in a workflow and insert it inside the workflow.
 The data is transmitted to an URL as “name-value” pairs.
-In order to configure the webhook:

 - Enter the webhook name using any symbols (required field) and description (optional field).

 - Enter the resource’s URL through secured HTTPS protocol (if you enter HTTP the system does not save the link).
 Type in variables you want to return after the interrogation symbol.
-In this example, we transmit the email parameter’s value from an event triggering the workflow and address the EMAIL field related to the contact’s card on the resource to which we sent the `GET` request.
+In this example, we transmit the email parameter’s value from an event triggering the workflow and address the EMAIL field related to the contact’s card on the resource to which we sent the GET request.

-- If your resource reads parameters from headers, enable Pass parameters in headers slide button.
+- If your resource reads parameters from headers, enable Pass parameters in headers slide button and enter corresponding variables and values you want to address.

-- If you need to configure a new one, click the New connector button to open Create connector window.
+- Enable Authentication slide button and select authentication connector.
+If you need to configure a new one, click the New connector button to open the Create connector window.

-- In Create connector window:
+- In Create connector window enter the following details:

-- Enter Connector name.
+- Connector name.

 - Enter login and password/token/key.

-- Click the Done button to apply the new connector in the webhook automatically.
+Click the Done button to apply the new connector in the webhook automatically.

-If the test is successful, click the Back arrow in the top left corner of the dialog window, and click the Done button.
+Click the Back arrow in the top left corner of the dialog window, and click the Done button.

 Now the new webhook is available for selection in your workflow.